stellar-deprecated/solar/README.md

 - Bandwidth is somewhat cheap (it's fine to have kelp styles mirror lib for styling with classes)
 - CSS class namespace is a scarce commodity (careful naming of classes)

+## Design decisions and rationale

+### Developers will have access to html most of the time
+Developers usually have access to html code (chrome of the app).
+However, there are cases when they will not (cross-organizational widgets).
+In these cases though, the developers shouldn't really be changing the widget and if they do need to make drastic changes, they can fork them.

+### App specific css is necessary?

+### One global organizational theme
+Pros:
+- simple

+Cons:
+- One massive theme repository to manage changes. one feature change requires changes in two repositories

+### Widgets should use both the generic class names

+### Mixins vs classes
+- There currently is no way to have inheritance of mixins through sass.
+That would require a custom preprocessor module to be written

 ### Layout
 #### kelp-flex
 Flexbox with a default basis of 12.
 Here is an example of how it would look like with the basis set